-Drill program design, Quality Assurance/Quality Control and interpretation of results is performed by qualified persons employing a rigorous Quality Assurance/Quality Control program consistent with industry best practices.
-Standards and blanks account for a minimum of 10% of the samples in addition to the laboratories internal quality assurance programs.
+Drill program design, Quality Assurance/Quality Control and interpretation of results are performed by qualified persons employing a rigorous Quality Assurance/Quality Control program consistent with industry best practices.
+Standards and blanks account for a minimum of 10% of the samples in addition to the laboratory's internal quality assurance programs.